Emerge-Lab/gpudrive/README.md

 ### Misc params

-* `ObservationRadius` : The `ObservationRadius` defines the radius of the circle within which an agent can observe its surrounding.
+* `ObservationRadius` : Defines the radius of the circle within which an agent can observe its surrounding.
 The outputs in observation are set to invalid type for the objects not in the `ObservationRadius` and its observations are zeroed out.
-* `MaxNumControlledVehicles` : This param controls how many maximum agents can be controlled in the sim.
+* `MaxNumControlledVehicles` : Controls how many maximum agents can be controlled in the sim.
 Specifically, we try to initialize as many controlled agents as possible.
 However, a particular file may have lesser valid agents, in which case certain worlds may not have as many controlled agents.
 We pick the first `MaxNumControlledVehicles` **valid** agents to control, and the rest are controlled via their expert trajectories.
+* `IgnoreNonVehicles` : Defines the policy of not initializing pedestrians/cyclists.
+Default: `false`.
+* `roadObservationAlgorithm`:
+* `initOnlyValidAgentsAtFirstStep`: Controls if only the agents that are valid at the first step are intialized into the sim.
+Default: `true`.
+* `initAgentsAsStatic`: Controls if agents like parked vehicles who are already at their goals should be allowed to be controlled or set as static.
+Default: `false`.
+* `enableLidar`: Enables lidar observations.
+* `disableClassicalObs`: Disables setting `PartnerObservations` and `AgentMapObservations`.
+Generally this would be used to speed up sim if lidar observations are turned on and the above observations are not used.
+Default: `false`.

 ### Types of objects